Soviet Young Pioneers: Specialized Divisions--Caravella

 Figure 1.--This Russian boy in 1978 wears the uniform of Caravella group founded by Vladislav Krapivinin in 1965.
-He is a summer camp in the Crimea.
-Crimea.
+The boy is at a Pioneer summer camp in the Crimea.

 The “Caravella” group was formed in 1965 from domestic street boys and girls by celebrated journalist and author Vladislav Krapivin in Sverdlovsk.
 The group was a Pioneer unit, but had its own destinctive uniform.
 Vladislav Krapivin became the great children's writer.
 He now lives in Yekaterinburg (earlier Sverdlovsk).
 The “Caravella” group has survived the now defunct Pioneer organization and is now a youth marine and journalistic group.